wp-plugins/easyrotator-for-wordpress/readme.txt

 To learn about setting link targets, see [this article](http://www.dwuser.com/support/easyrotator/kb/link-target/).

-= How can I link the titles to corresponding posts? =
+= How can I link slide titles to corresponding posts? =

 When using dynamic data in a rotator, you may want to link the image titles to their corresponding posts.
 To learn about how to enable this setting, see [this article](http://www.dwuser.com/support/easyrotator/kb/automatically-link-title/).